SantoriniDave.com

 Most cruise passengers will either dock at the New Port/Tourlos (visible in the distance) or arrive via tender at the Old Port (visible in the center of the photo), which is where the majority of boat tours depart.
 If your ship is at the New Port, you’ll need to take the SeaBus or a short taxi ride to reach the tour meeting points in the heart of town.

-• Delos and Rhenia Full-Day Sailing Cruise with Meal This is the most logistically sound choice for passengers on docked ships, as it departs directly from the New Port (Tourlos Marina) – eliminating the need for a SeaBus or taxi.
-It provides a classic sailing experience on a monohull yacht with an emphasis on authentic Greek cuisine and a generous 2 to 3-hour swim stop at Rhenia.
-Best for: Cruise passengers and purists who want a traditional sailing feel.
-Not for: Those who prefer the stability and expansive deck space of a modern catamaran.
+• Delos and Rhenia Full-Day Sailing Cruise with Meal This is one of the more practical choices for cruise passengers on docked ships because it meets at the New Port in Tourlos.
+That can eliminate the need for a SeaBus or taxi before departure.
+It offers a classic sailing experience with Delos, Rhenia, lunch, and swimming.
+Best for: Cruise passengers and travelers who want a traditional sailing feel.
+Not for: Anyone who wants the deck space and stability of a modern catamaran.

 About Santorini Dave